Board of Directors

 COURTNEY HAGEN, Vice President

 Courtney Hagen joined YSC after her breast cancer diagnosis in 2006 at the age of 33.
 She brings to the YSC Board of Directors a passion for supporting young women diagnosed with breast cancer, plus over 15 years of strategy, marketing and human resources experience through her career in executive search and management consulting.
-She currently leads Executive Talent Acquisition for PepsiCo globally.
+She is currently Vice President of Executive Staffing for PepsiCo, leading the company’s acquisition of senior talent across functions, businesses and geographies.
 Courtney joined PepsiCo from Russell Reynolds Associates, where she led searches for marketing, sales and HR executives.
 Earlier, Courtney was a Founder at Beldon Partners, providing talent development advice to professional services firms, and led business development for co-branded card partnerships at American Express.
 Courtney started her career with management consultancy Bridge Strategy Group/Renaissance Worldwide, where she led strategy consulting engagements for Fortune 1000 companies in the US, Europe and South Africa.
 Courtney received her B.A. from Wellesley College and her M.B.A. from Columbia Business School.

 MICHAEL WIRTH, Treasurer

-Michael Wirth is the President of Quiddity Group LLC, which provides strategic and business consulting services to companies in the financial services and real estate industries.
+Michael Wirth is the Chief Executive Officer of Maiden Lane Jewelry, Ltd. and is the President and founder of Quiddity Group LLC, which provides strategic and business consulting services to companies in the financial services and real estate industries.
 Mr. Wirth was formerly the Chief Financial Officer and Executive Vice President of Kohlberg Capital Corporation, a business development company focused on debt and equity investments in middle market companies.
 Mr. Wirth has over 30 years’ experience in the financial services sector and has managed over $2 billion in real-estate debt and equity securities and advised or structured over $30 billion in real-estate assets and debt.
 During his career as a CFO, he has led and executed five Initial Public Offerings of real estate or finance companies.
-He also serves as an independent director on the board of Quontic Bank and serves as its Executive Committee and the Audit Committee.
-Mr. Wirth is also a Certified Public Accountant.
+He also serves as an independent director on the board of Quontic Bank and serves as the Chairman of the Executive Committee and the Audit Committee.
+Mr. Wirth has a Big Four accounting and consulting background with Deloitte (1983-1997) where he served as a National Director to the Financial Services Industry for the real estate consulting practice where he specialized in transaction, valuation and consulting services to the real estate and financial services industries.
+Mr. Wirth received a B.B.A. from the Robinson College of Business at Georgia State University and is a member of the American Institute of Certified Public Accountants.

 JOHN HENNESSY, Secretary

-John Hennessy is vice president, operations for the Midwest Oncology Division of Sarah Cannon, the global cancer enterprise of Hospital Corporation of America (HCA).
-His focus areas at Sarah Cannon are medical oncology, survivorship, and palliative care.
+John Hennessy is Vice President, Health Affairs of Sarah Cannon, the global cancer enterprise of Hospital Corporation of America (HCA).
+His focus areas at Sarah Cannon are medical oncology, survivorship and palliative care.

 Hennessy has held several leadership positions in oncology for more than a dozen years, including his role as the executive director of the Kansas City Cancer Center.
 Through this leadership, he has led the adoption and implementation of cancer care pathways, in addition to other innovative programs.
 Having served in the health care industry for more than 25 years, he has experience in physician practice, hospitals, and managed care and health plans.
 Hennessy received his Bachelor of Arts in English from Colorado College, and a Master in Business Administration degree from the Fuqua School of Business at Duke University.

 Tania Chomiak-Salvi is a Foreign Service Officer with the U.S. Department of State specializing in Public Diplomacy.
-She serves as the Office Director for Policy and Evaluation in the Department’s exchanges bureau.
+She serves as the Deputy Coordinator in the Bureau of International Information Programs.
 Beginning her career as the Press Attaché, Tania has been telling America’s story through media contacts and exchange programs.
 Tania served as Counselor for Public Diplomacy for the U.S. Embassy to the Kingdom of Belgium from 2009 to 2012.
 In Washington, Tania has worked in the Bureau of European Affairs on NATO issues and on Western Europe, as well as in the Bureau of International Information Programs on European programs and on new media.

 Diagnosed with breast cancer at an early age and early in her career, Tania began advocating to increase awareness of breast cancer in young women in 1998.
 She was an early member of the national Young Survival Coalition in New York.
 When she moved overseas, she continued to raise issues of young women in breast cancer.
 In Poland from 2000 to 2002, she organized talks for women on her own, often providing the first information available about breast cancer in young women.
 In Italy, she volunteered with the European breast cancer advocacy network, Europa Donna, where she introduced unprecedented programs for young women.
 In 2004, she was invited to present at Europa Donna’s annual international conference in Germany to a gathering of medical professionals and advocates from across Europe.
 In Belgium and in Washington, she has continued to build networks and connect individuals on the topic, even as she has moved out of the status of young woman.